 History of Rainbow Mountain

-Rainbow mountain is the most eye catching phenomenon of nature, you will ever come across.
+Rainbow mountain is the most eye catching phenomenons of nature you will ever come across.
 There is nothing like it anywhere else in the world.
 It stands at an elevation of 5,200 meters or 17,060 feet in its uniqueness with many vibrant colors like turquoise, lavender, orange, gold and many more.
-These astonishingly striking colors are formed by weathering, environmental conditions and sedimentary mineral deposits over time.
-The beautiful colors in all of the photos are created by minerals such as iron oxide, copper sulfide and more.
-The Rainbow Mountain is nestled in the Andes mountains in the South Valley of Cusco (about 3 hours outside of Cusco City), with spectacular views of the snow- capped Ausangate Mountain.
+These astonishingly striking colors are formed by weathering, environmental conditions and sedimentary mineral deposits over many years.
+The beautiful colors you see in all of the photos are created by minerals such as iron oxide, copper sulfide and more.
+The Rainbow Mountain is nestled in the Andes mountains in the South Valley of Cusco (about 3 hours outside of Cusco City), with spectacular views of the snow capped Ausangate Mountain.

-Rainbow Mountain was recently discovered in 2015 due to snow melting revealing the hidden gem that lay beneath.
+Rainbow Mountain was recently discovered in 2013 when the snow melted and revealed the striking colors that lay beneath.
 The very first guided tour took place in January of 2016.
 Given how recent its discovery is, it has grown exponentially in popularity over the years.
 It is currently the second most visited tourist site in Peru after Machu Picchu and it was recently added in the National Geographic list of “Top 100 places to visit before you die”.

-Why do the Rainbow Mountain with Professional Licensed Tour Operators?
+Why to do the Rainbow Mountain with Professional Licensed Tour Operators?

-Please review below more details of what to expect when you use professional tour operators:
+Please read below for more details of what you should expect when you use professional tour operators like SAM Travel Peru:

 See Boxes Below for more Information

-- Oxygen Tank Essential for a lot of travellers particularly those who struggle with high altitudes.
-Everybody reacts differently when trekking Rainbow Mountain which reaches heights of 5,200 m above sea level.
+• Oxygen Tank: Essential for a lot of travellers particularly those who struggle with high altitudes.
+Everybody reacts differently when trekking Rainbow Mountain which reaches heights of 5,200m/17,000ft above sea level.

-- Official Guides Qualified, bilingual tour guides are highly trained in regards to Rainbow Mountain and have been doing this trek for years.
+• Official Qualified Guides: Bilingual tour guides are highly trained in regards to Rainbow Mountain and have been doing this trek for years.
 No need to worry about safety or missing out on information when you go with professional trained guides

-- First Aid Kits Every tour will have a first aid kit at hand, oxygen and guides certified in first aide.
+• First Aid Kits: Every tour will have a first aid kit at hand, oxygen and guides certified in first aid.
 Injuries can sometimes happen on long treks so it is necessary to be prepared for anything.

-- Safety Guarantee Top rated Rainbow Mountain operators are known for professional guides, equipment durability, trekking information and tour organization.
+• Safety Guarantee: Top rated Rainbow Mountain operators like SAM Travel are known for professional guides, equipment durability, trekking information and tour organization.
 View the top-ranking alternative tour operators.

 PROFESSIONAL TOUR OPERATORS

 These top notch professional tour operators facilitate luxury private tours for a more intimate experience for you and your travel companions.
-As well, they run small group tours, where you can meet like-minded travelers with which you can share this incredible trekking experience in the Andes Mountains of Peru.
-All travel is done in private mini-vans and the meals are fresh Peruvian food prepared by their chefs.!
+As well, they run small group tours, where you can meet like minded travelers with which you get to share these incredible trekking experiences in the Andes Mountains of Peru.
+All travel is done in private mini-vans and the meals are all fresh Peruvian food prepared by well trained chefs! (contact your guide with any dietary restrictions and they will be sure to accommodate to your needs)

-Please explore the best profession tour operators for this tour at this link Top Rated Tour Operators.
+Please explore the best profesional tour operators for this tour with this link: Top Rated Tour Operators.

 WANT TO KNOW MORE?

-If you have particular questions you wish to ask or simply want regular email updates of our Rainbow Mountain tours and info, give us your contact information and we’ll get in touch.
-Contact Us
+If you have particular questions you wish to ask or simply want regular email updates of our Rainbow Mountain tours and info, give us your contact information and we’ll be happy to get in touch with you.

-Rainbow Mountain, known locally as Vinicunca (its Quechua name) or the montaña de siete colores (seven-colored mountain), is an absolute must DO for all those who love stunning landscapes and gorgeous scenery.
+Rainbow Mt, known locally as Vinicunca (its Quechua name) or the Montaña De Siete Colores (seven-colored mountain), is an absolute must for all those who love stunning landscapes and gorgeous scenery.
 Nestled in a remote region of the Andes Mountains, Rainbow Mountain was once a spectacle only to be admired by trekkers along the Ausangate Hike, but now you can witness this display of natural beauty in all its glory on a shorter 1- or 2-day hike as part of your vacation.

 Where is Rainbow Mountain?